dmbreen/BIOL3411/howtoanalyzegenomes.md

 ### From Axolotl-omics.org:
 wget https://www.axolotl-omics.org/dl/AmexG_v6.0-DD.fa.gz

 ## How to isolate one chromosome from a sequence.
+Because of the size of the Ambystoma genome, the commands we used to analyze sequences could not be used on the entire genome by our computers.
+Instead, we ran a job on the discovery cluster to determine what individual sequences comprised our whole genome file.
+Alternatively, one could run a job on the discovery cluster which uses these same commands on the entire genome, however we still encountered memory allocation issues when attempting this. <br> <br>
 1. You will first need to create a bash script which reads your whole genome and searches for all instances of '>' or the new sequence in a fasta file. <br> <br>
 #!/bin/bash <br>
 #SBATCH --partition=short <br>